Located in Coos County, OR

-The Chinook angling on the Coos river has basically the same timing the Coquille River.
+The Chinook angling on the Coos river has basically the same timing as the Coquille River.
 Chinook starts in late July.
-The Coos River has an early run of spring Chinook with decent numbers staying in the lower tidal territories through July and mid August.
+The Coos River has an early run of spring Chinook with decent numbers staying in the lower tidal territories through July and mid-August.

-In late August and early September the Chinook begin to head up river and a few week later the coho begin to arrive.
-The run generally starts to improve through August and peaks in September but salmon can be in the river until mid November.
+In late August and early September the Chinook begin to head up the river and a few weeks later the coho begins to arrive.
+The run generally starts to improve through August and peaks in September but salmon can be in the river until mid-November.

 Winter Steelhead fishing on the Coos river is also a big draw northwest anglers.
 The Coos like the Coquille is known for big fish decent runs of both wild and hatchery fish.
 The Winter Steelhead fishing action usually fires up in December and peaks in January.
 After January the run begins to taper and rise but finally dies off in March.

 To view our timetable chart that indicates when salmon run this body of water become a member of Lunkersguide.com Today!!!!

 Open for Chinook salmon and adipose fin-clipped steelhead all year.